flatironinstitute/walnuts/README.md

 ### Documentation

-To build the C++ documentatino using Doxygen:
+To build the C++ documentation using Doxygen:

 ```bash
 cmake --build . --target doc